AAbhijithA/SGElectricity-DistributionAlgorithm/README.md

 ![](Result/Image1.png)

-Now we place a grid by finding the least distance between the vertexes and place it in between
+Now we place a grid by finding the least distance between the vertexes and place it in between so the yellow vertex is going to be the energy grid

 ![](Result/Image2.png)